anoma/anoma/tech-specs/src/explore/design/dkg.md

 ## Notes on pipelining

-Note that in the decription above, depending on how the protocol is started, at least two or three blocks must be submitted to the blockchain in order to produce the next public encryption key.
-The (optional) first block kicks off the protocol instance.
-The next determines the partition of weight shares of the validators and the last aggregates the PVSS instances from the dealers leading to the final key.
+Note that in the decription above, at least two blocks must be submitted to the blockchain in order to produce the next public encryption key.
+The first block determines the partition of weight shares of the validators and the last aggregates the PVSS instances from the dealers leading to the final key.

 In practice, it may take even longer as the protocol waits for enough PVSS instances to get onto the blockchain.
 Depending on the chosen refresh rate